raheekhandigitalai/DAI-CT-Monitor-Devices-State/README.md

-## Script for Checking WiFi Connectivity
+## Script for understanding Devices State

 Digital.ai has developed an API that allow Cloud Admins to perform HTTP request on a Mobile Device (iOS & Android), and get the HTTP response in return.